eraofchaos/eraofchaos.github.io/artifacts/Warrior Hammer.md

 ---
 title: "Artifacts - Armageddon's Blade - Warrior Hammer"
 permalink: /artifacts/Warrior Hammer/
-excerpt: "Armageddon's Blade - Warrior Hammer.
+excerpt: "Era of Chaos  Armageddon's Blade - Warrior Hammer.
 A warhammer hidden on Giant's Ridge.
 One of the components of Armageddon's Blade."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Warrior Hammer.md"